kriszyp/compose/README.md

 the inherited function.
 If Compose.stop is returned, the inherited function will not be called.

-The around function allows one to closure around an overriden method to combine functionality.
+The around function allows one to closure around an overridden method to combine functionality.
 For example, we could override the render function in Widget, but still call the base function: